Richard Wagener: Works

 In response to a request from Peter Koch, founder of the Codex Foundation, Wagener engraved an image of Spitsbergen Island to be used with promotional material for Codex Nordica, the 2019 Codex Book Fair and Symposium.
-In addition, Wagener’s essay After the Studio Floor is Swept was included in the Codex Papers, Volume One.
+In addition, Wagener's essay After the Studio Floor is Swept was included in the Codex Papers, Volume One.
 Wagener also collaborated with Edwin Dobb to produce a broadside, Corrosion, that was included in Words on the Edge: an EXTRACTION Art broadside project of the Codex Foundation that included the poems and lyrical texts of twenty-six writers paired with an equivalent number of notable letterpress printers.

-In the late 1970’s Wagener picked up a copy of A Vegetable Emergency by Maxine Chernoff from the Beyond Baroque Literary Arts Center in Venice, California.
+In the late 1970s Wagener picked up a copy of A Vegetable Emergency by Maxine Chernoff from the Beyond Baroque Literary Arts Center in Venice, California.
 Over time this publication began disintegrating due to its acidic paper.
 In 2017 he conceived the idea of letterpress printing a number of these poems accompanied by abstract color engravings from his Umbraculo Series.
 Working with Patrick Reagh for casting the metal type and bookbinder Craig Jensen, the book, Teapots & Tympani, was designed and printed at Mixolydian Editions and officially launched at the Codex Book Fair in 2019.

-In 2019, Jan and Crispin Elsted at Barbarian Press, Mission B.C., Canada, published a major retrospective volume on Richard Wagener’s engraving in their ongoing series of monographs on wood engravers: Endgrain Editions 5: Richard Wagener – a Dialogue with Wood Engraving.
-The book features ninety-five of Wagener’s engravings from every period of his work, including several in color, all printed from the blocks.
+In 2019, Jan and Crispin Elsted at Barbarian Press, Mission B.C., Canada, published a major retrospective volume on Richard Wagener's engraving in their ongoing series of monographs on wood engravers: Endgrain Editions 5: Richard Wagener – a Dialogue with Wood Engraving.
+The book features ninety-five of Wagener's engravings from every period of his work, including several in color, all printed from the end grain blocks.
 The images are interspersed with prose comments by the artist and others.
 The book includes, by way of an introduction, a major autobiographical essay by Richard Wagener, ‘A Dialogue with Wood Engraving’, in which he traces his early exploration of art, his discovery of wood engraving, and his journey within the form.

 In honor of the eightieth anniversary of the 1940 historic voyage of the Western Flyer by John Steinbeck and Edward Ricketts, Arion Press published a fine press edition of their book Sea of Cortez.
 It was originally published in December 1941, two days before Pearl Harbor.
 Ten years later the book was republished under the title The Log from the Sea of Cortez with a new preface by Steinbeck, “About Ed Ricketts.”
 This subsequent edition omitted Ricketts’ name from the cover giving Steinbeck sole authorship.
 The Arion Press edition restores Ricketts name as coauthor.
 Wagener contributed six wood engravings, five of marine specimens and a three-color engraving of the Western Flyer.